*Updated August 2022

 Fostering a remote working culture goes beyond just asking your employees to work from home.
 Try to build a strong culture with the help of digital tools and a good understanding of your team dynamics so that you can build strong long-term relationships even when working remotely from diverse physical locations.

 You must build a trusting work environment with no communication barriers.
-The road forward will be digital, so start paving your way early on with an open mindset towards innovations.
+The road forward will be digital, so start paving your way early on with an open mindset toward innovations.

-Valuer has developed a data-driven platform that connects corporates, accelerators and venture funds with new technologies, by using a combination of their database infused with artificial intelligence matching technology alongside data from external sources.
+Valuer has developed a data-driven platform that connects corporates, accelerators, and venture funds with innovative companies by using a combination of startups database supported with AI-enabled matching technology.

 The vision is to help firms discover, analyze and connect with new companies that can help boost their innovation activities and take their company to the next level.